mizzlefeng/Hepatitis-Progression-Prediction-ML/README.md

 # Hepatitis-Progression-Prediction-ML

-This repository contains the code and resources for the research paper titled **"Predicting Short-term Hepatitis activity in HBV-Infected Patients integrated clinical and HBV-specific T cell response: A Comparative and Interpretable Machine Learning Study"**.
+This repository contains the code and resources for the research paper titled **"Predicting Short-term Hepatitis Progression in HBV-Infected Patients by Integrating Clinical Features and HBV-specific T cell responses: A Comparative and Interpretable Machine Learning Study"**.
 The study focuses on predicting the progression of hepatitis in HBV-infected patients using a combination of clinical indicators and HBV-specific T cell immune responses.
 The repository includes the implementation of various machine learning models, feature selection, and ensemble learning techniques to optimize the prediction performance.

 ## **Comprehensive research framework and analytical pipeline**